 Depositary Receipts.
-The Fund may invest in American Depository Receipts ("ADRs"), American Depositary Shares ("ADSs") and other depositary receipts.
+Each Fund may invest in American Depository Receipts ("ADRs"), American Depositary Shares ("ADSs") and other depositary receipts.
 ADRs and ADSs are securities that represent an ownership interest in a foreign security.
 They are generally issued by a U.S. bank to U.S. buyers as a substitute for direct ownership of a foreign security and are traded on U.S. exchanges.
 ADRs may be available through "sponsored" or "unsponsored" facilities.
 A sponsored facility is established jointly by the issuer of the security underlying the receipt and a depositary, whereas an unsponsored facility may be established by a depositary without participation by the issuer of the underlying security.
 The depositary of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited security or to pass through voting rights with respect to the deposited security.
-The Fund may invest in both sponsored and unsponsored ADRs.
+Each Fund may invest in both sponsored and unsponsored ADRs.

 Derivatives.
-The Fund may invest in various instruments that are commonly known as derivatives.
-Generally, a derivative is a financial arrangement, the value of which is based on, or "derived" from, a traditional security, asset, or market index.
-Futures, forwards, swaps and options are commonly used for traditional hedging purposes to attempt to protect the Fund from exposure to changing interest rates, securities prices, or currency exchange rates and as a low cost method of gaining exposure to a particular securities market without investing directly in those securities.
-The Fund may enter into credit derivatives, such as credit default swaps and credit default index investments, including loan credit default swaps and loan credit default index swaps.
-The Fund may use these investments (i) as alternatives to direct long or short investment in a particular security, (ii) to adjust the Fund's asset allocation or risk exposure, or (iii) for hedging purposes.
-The use by the Fund of credit default swaps may have the effect of creating a short position in a security.
+Each Fund may invest in various instruments that are commonly known as derivatives.
+Generally, derivatives are a financial instrument, the value of which is based on, or "derived" from, the value of underlying securities, commodities, currencies, indices, or other assets or instruments, including other derivative contracts.
+The most common types of derivatives are swaps, futures and options, and major asset classes include interest rates, equities, commodities and foreign exchange.
+Futures, forwards, swaps and options are commonly used for traditional hedging purposes to attempt to protect a Fund from exposure to changing interest rates, securities prices, or currency exchange rates and as a low cost method of gaining exposure to a particular securities market without investing directly in those securities.
+The Funds may enter into credit derivatives, such as credit default swaps and credit default index investments, including loan credit default swaps and loan credit default index swaps.
+The Funds may use these investments (i) as alternatives to direct long or short investment in a particular security, (ii) to adjust a Fund's asset allocation or risk exposure, or (iii) for hedging purposes.
+The use by a Fund of credit default swaps may have the effect of creating a short position in a security.
 These investments can create investment leverage, which tends to magnify the effects of an instrument's price changes as market conditions change.
-The Fund's ability to pursue its investment strategy, including its strategy of investing in certain derivative instruments, may be limited or adversely affected by the Fund's intention to qualify as a RIC, and its strategy may bear adversely on its ability to so qualify.
-Special tax considerations apply to the Fund's use of derivatives.
+A Fund's ability to pursue its investment strategy, including its strategy of investing in certain derivative instruments, may be limited or adversely affected by the Fund's intention to qualify as a RIC, and its strategy may bear adversely on its ability to so qualify.
+Special tax considerations apply to a Fund's use of derivatives.
 See the "Taxation" section below.

 Distressed and Defaulted Securities.
-The Fund may invest in debt obligations of stressed, distressed and bankrupt issuers.
+Each Fund may invest in debt obligations of stressed, distressed and bankrupt issuers.
 Generally, distressed companies are in need of covenant amendments or have been operating under the provisions of the U.S. bankruptcy code or other similar laws, or may become subject to such provisions in the future.
 Investments include publicly-traded debt, stressed and par loan obligations that were privately placed with banks, insurance companies and other lending institutions, trade claims, and any other form of obligation recognized as a claim in a bankruptcy or workout process.